jlparkI/AntPack/docs/scoring_tutorial.rst

 cause more of the original sequence to be preserved at the expense of a smaller improvement in humanness.

-Kabat-defined CDRs are excluded from humanization.
-If you want to exclude additional key positions, you can do this by passing a list of IMGT-numbered positions you would like to be excluded from consideration.
+You can either exclude CDRs defined using some specified CDR definition OR a user-defined list of IMGT-numbered positions that you do not want to be modified (usually this will include CDRs but might include other regions that are of interest to you as well).